jdegand/devfest-2023-ng-challenge/README.md

 - This problem is a long standing problem in Angular.
 - The crux of the problem is that change detection checks causes an infinite loop when you use `*ngFor` and `routerLinkActive` together.  `Get` inputs may also play a part in the problem.
+- `NgFor` will only DESTROY or CREATE an element if the property no longer exists or did not exist previously.
+Check the [Angular Challenges #32 Change Detection bug solution article for more](https://medium.com/ngconf/function-calls-inside-template-are-dangerous-15f9822a6629).
+- The problem exploits the flaws of `NgFor` and that is why when you code declaratively and use the async pipe or use the new control flow syntax, the problem will not happen.
 - Simpliest solution: upgrade to Angular 17 and use its new template syntax.
 - After installing the Angular 17 packages, I had to change `browserTarget` to `buildTarget` in the `angular.json`.
 - I removed `vendorChunk: true` from the `angular.json` as well.